RenderbitTechnologies/back-end-developer-exercise/README.md

 ### UI

 You are free to use any UI framework or library of your choice.
-We recommend [Bootstrap](https://getbootstrap.com) as a good place to get started.
+We recommend [Bootstrap](https://getbootstrap.com) or [Tailwind](https://tailwindcss.com) as a good place to get started.

 Note that you are not required to build a mobile responsive website, although if you build one, we will be assigning extra credits for that.

+You can also use a front-end Javascript framework (such as React or Vue.js) to build your application, if you so prefer.

 ### Libraries & Frameworks